 Using a stand mixer with the paddle attachment, add softened butter and the remaining 3 tablespoons of honey.
 Cream the mixture together, add eggs and beat on low until well combined.
-Scrape the bowl, then add the yeast mixture and mix well.
+Scrape the bowl, then add the warm milk and yeast mixture; mix well.

 Combine flour and salt together.
 Swap out the paddle attachment for the dough hook.
 Begin adding flour mix to the bowl about 1/3 of the flour at a time, mixing well in between each addition.
 When all the flour has been incorporated the dough will appear sticky.
 Transfer the dough to another bowl that has about 1/2 cup of flour.
 Gently knead the flour into the dough pulling in the edges and fold them over the center.
 Continue kneading the dough until it is easy to work with, then form the dough into a ball and transfer to a large bowl.
 Drizzle olive oil over top and pat into the dough.
 Place a kitchen towel over top of the bowl and set to rise in a warm place.
 Let dough sit for 30 minutes to an hour until it has doubled in bulk.

 Punch down the dough and form into a ball.
 Pinch off a bit of dough, a little bigger than the size of a golf ball.
 Form the dough into a ball and place in a buttered 9 X 13 inch baking dish.
 You should have 24 rolls fit in the dish.
 Cover with a kitchen towel and let dough rise a second time, approximately 30 minutes to an hour.